spir0th/proyekgen/README.md

 ### Packaging (optional)
 proyekgen uses CPack to package itself and integrates well with CMake.
-Before proceeding to package, make sure you have it configured and compiled one.
+Before proceeding to package, make sure you have the project configured and built the executable.

 A basic example of packaging the binary would be:
 ```shell